Desnjak

 Desnjak ([ˈdeːsnjak]) is a settlement in the eastern Slovene Hills (Slovenske gorice) in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Mura Statistical Region.

 There is a small chapel-shrine in the settlement is dedicated to the Virgin Mary.
 It belongs to the Parish of Cezanjevci.
 It was built in 1889 and renovated in 1994.